zhehaowang/zhehao.me/book-notes/economy/readme.md

 By contrast, economists more often view these problems as homegrown.
 Foreigners are a convenient target for politicians because blaming foreigners provides a way to avoid responsibility without insulting any domestic constituency.
 The real solution (to trade deficit) might be to boost US national saving.

+# Short run fluctuations

+Previous notes were on the generation-to-generation scale, while this is on the year-to-year scale.

+In the short run
+* economics fluctuations (business cycle) are irregular and unpredictable
+* most macroeconomics quantities fluctuate together (GDP, investment spending, unemployment rate)
+* as output falls, unemployment rises

+The theories of fluctuation remains controversial.
+The analysis on which previous notes based, classical dichotomy and money neutrality, may not hold to explain short run fluctuations.

+### Model of aggregate demand and aggregate supply

+* (for a fixed amount of money supply) aggregate demand (of goods and services, a real value) slopes downward as price level (a nominal value, but because of fixed money supply this becomes a real value) rises
+  * The wealth effect: a decrease in the price level raises the real value of money and makes consumers wealthier, which in turn encourages them to spend more.
+The increase in consumer spending means a larger quantity of goods and services demanded.
+  * The interest rate effect: a lower price level also reduces the interest rate, encourages greater spending on investment goods, and thereby increases the quantity of goods and services demanded.
+  * The exchange rate effect: when a fall in the U.S. price level causes U.S. interest rates to fall, the real value of the dollar declines in foreign exchange markets.
+This depreciation stimulates U.S. net exports and thereby increases the quantity of goods and services demanded.

+Shifts in the demand curve: changes in consumption (e.g. tax cut, stock market boom), investment (optimism, interest rate and money supply), government purchase, net exports.
+(Corresponds with the constituents of GDP.)

+* in the long run, the aggregate supply curve is vertical, whereas in the short run, the aggregate-supply curve slopes upward as price level rises.
+  * in the long run, supply is determined by supplies of labor, capital, natural resources, and available technologies to turn the factor of production into goods and services

+Long-run trends are the background on which short run fluctuations are superimposed.

+The key difference between the economy in the short run and in the long run is the behavior of aggregate supply: in the short run, rising price levels does increase supply.
+Why?
+Market imperfection.
+* The quantity of output supplied deviates from its long-run level when the actual price level in the economy deviates from the price level that people expected to prevail.
+  * Sticky wage theory: wage adjustment lags price level change
+  * Sticky price theory: price of some goods lags price level change (think menu cost)
+  * The misperceptions theory: supplies responding to change in general price level as the change in their own goods' price level

+An increase in the expected price level reduces the quantity of goods and services supplied and shifts the short-run aggregate-supply curve to the left.
+A decrease in the expected price level raises the quantity of goods and services supplied and shifts the short-run aggregate-supply curve to the right.

+Method of analysis is first identify is the (short term) event a left / right shift of supply or demand curve, then the new short-term equilibrium is found, then gradually the other (or the same) short-term curve would shift such that the vertical long-term-supply and the demand curve becomes balanced again.

+Policymakers can adjust monetary policy to offset the short term event, such that the recession part of the curve shifts is not as painful.

+* Shifts in aggregate supply can cause stagflation—a combination of recession (falling output) and inflation (rising prices).
+* Policymakers who can influence aggregate demand can potentially mitigate the adverse impact on output but only at the cost of exacerbating the problem of inflation.

+# The influence of monetary and fiscal policy on aggregate demand

+Monetary: supply of money as set by central bank
+Fiscal: government spending and taxation as set by the government

+Recall the three effects that explain the downward slope of demand curve:
+For the U.S. economy, the most important reason for the downward slope of the aggregate-demand curve is the interest-rate effect.
+Because money holding is a small part of household wealth, and imports/exports is a small fraction of US economy.

+Theory of liquidity preference: "The General Theory of Employment, Interest, and Money" Keynes: the interest rate adjusts to balance the supply of and demand for money. (both real and nominal interest rates)